Zyhod/Vieno/README.md

 - Created seperate Command Groups for `update` and `strike`.
     - *This was due to how the amount of available fields growing too large to contain under the `chara` group.*
 - Renamed the area 'Battle' to 'Combat'.
-- Created/Set Up Character Social Card
+- Created/Set Up Character Social Card.
+- Made a way to search up Character & Character IDs by Mun IDs.
+    - *I was wrong; the hardest part was figuring out how to list the information.*

 __*May 29th, 2022*__
 - Can now Name a character upon registry (`v.chara new <chara_id> <name>`).